 The Republican presidential primary elections got even more interesting last night with former U.S. senator Rick Santorum taking a sweep in Colorado, Minnesota, and Missouri.
 The surprising results make life increasingly difficult for Newt Gingrich, and call into question Mitt Romney’s support in the American heartland.
 President Obama was most likely thrilled with the results.
 From Reuters News.

 In a sign the the world-wide auto industry is recovering nicely, Daimler AG is poised to release numbers showing a profit margin of 8.3%.
 That level would be the best since 2007, yet still lags Volkswagen and BMW which are estimated to be 10%.
 From Bloomberg News.

 Don't miss a thing - get a daily digest of ForexLive.com articles sent directly to your inbox every 24 hours.
-Subscribe today and also receive Adam Button's 8 Secrets to Trading the News.
+Subscribe today and also receive the special report on the 2014 Forex Year in Review.

 * indicates required.
 By subscribing to this form you opt-in to occasional messages from our partners.

 HIGH RISK WARNING: Foreign exchange trading carries a high level of risk that may not be suitable for all investors.
 Leverage creates additional risk and loss exposure.
 Before you decide to trade foreign exchange, carefully consider your investment objectives, experience level, and risk tolerance.
 You could lose some or all of your initial investment; do not invest money that you cannot afford to lose.
 Educate yourself on the risks associated with foreign exchange trading, and seek advice from an independent financial or tax advisor if you have any questions.